Corionis/CorionisServiceManager/docs/help.md

 ### Downloading The EXE Only
  * Installer and installation are not really needed.
- * Do not mix installer and EXE versions in the same directory.
+ * Do not mix installer and .exe versions in the same directory.
-   - What to do if you overwrite an older installation with a downloaded EXE.
+   - What to do if you overwrite an older installation with a downloaded .exe.

 <br/>
 <br/>